ntbrock/iwphys/notes/2018Nov04 IWP5 New Server.md

 - Professional teams around me have had success with Play Framework, a modern model view controller package that runs in JVM, great for destkop development, plus easy server side / cloud deployment.
 I personally have a lot of experience with play scala and java, and my development speed would be great.
 Knowledge transfer of play framework to new developers is straightfoard, lots of public + personal resources available.

+## User Experience Epic

+- A new author hears about IWP at a conference, on a mailing list, or web HOWTO video

+- Author goes to our website, tries some sample Animations in our directory

+- Author clicks 'clone' on any animation, creates a private url and an editing experience.

+- Author understands how to return and update their content in the future, understanding that Cookies may be used to identify and crediential them.

+- Authors are authoriezd to only edit their Animations, BUT are empowered to clone any other Animations hosted by IWP, published by IWP or created by other Authors.

+- Enable a web based Designer experience to edit all existing equations, colors, paths, etc, plus create new objects, solids, inputs, outputs, and more.

+- Author can rapidly test, Animate, and perfect the animation to customize it for their cirriculum.

+- Author has a permanent deep URL to post into other web applications and course material.

+- Each year with student developers, envrionment setup is a 1 week task.

 ## Information Sharing on the Modern Web